DlangGraphicsWG/documents/png-read-write.md

 # PNG Read/Write

-- Should we call it reader or decoder?
-- Should we call it writer or encoder?

-For the rest of the document I will call them reader and writer.
 I only implemented parts of the reader for now so some things from bellow will definitely change a bit in order to support the writer as well.

 ## Structure